 Ensure that you have identified:

-• how you will instigate positive change in the wider research and innovation community to drive up the use of ADR UK’s flagship data.
-You should also consider Equality Diversity and Inclusion (EDI), advocacy or advisory roles, stakeholder engagement, participation in expert review, influencing policy, public engagement, or outreach
+- how you will instigate positive change in the wider research and innovation community, for example through Equality Diversity and Inclusion (EDI), advocacy or advisory roles, stakeholder engagement, participation in expert review, influencing policy, public engagement, or outreach

-• how the proposed work will provide a feasible and appropriate trajectory for you to acquire additional skills, like research, leadership, communication and management including through the delivery of the ‘Community Building’ objective (Concordat to Support the Career Development of Researchers).
+- how the proposed work will provide a feasible and appropriate trajectory for you to acquire additional skills, like research, leadership, communication and management

-• what mentoring arrangements are proposed and how they are appropriate to you
+- what institutional mentoring arrangements are proposed, how they will support you and how they are appropriate to your needs

-Please use the ADR UK Research Fellowship General Specification (PDF, 193KB) to inform your answers.
+Please use the ADR UK Research Fellowship General Specification (PDF, 214KB) to inform your answers.

 Host organisation support